brandonocasey/habitat/README.md

-# Alpha Release Warning
+# Alpha Release
-Everything should currently be working correctly as most of the design has been finished and a lot of the tests have been written.
-Once the tests are finished and I write some plugins and determine if anything else is necessary I think we will be good for a real release.
-Feel free to use this and tell me if anything is broken.
+Everything has passed smoke testing, and their are some existing plugins that work.
+There is still a lot to do and a lot that can change, so I would not recommend using this until we have a proper beta release

 # TODO
 * Finish/Update unit tests